rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   end
 ```

 We need to add the action again or it'll get overridden later in the controller.
-For now we can just hardcode it.
-Then we just need to bind for each attribute
+For now, we can just hard-code it.
+Then we just need to bind for each attribute.

 ```erb
 <div class="form-group">